 At first, he demanded the jackets be removed.
-But I reminded Deek that I EARN these donations…and that it’s friggin’ cold tonight. and he should care more about the pups’ well-being, than his own pride.
-Well, he mumbled something which I couldn’t translate, but he softened up in a few moments, without so much as a whimper.
+But I reminded Deek that I EARN these donations…and it’s friggin’ cold tonight. and he should care more about the pups’ well-being, than his own pride.
+Well, he mumbled something which I couldn’t translate, but he softened up in a few moments without so much as a whimper.
 Thus, the jackets remained securely in place.
 Good thing, too, because it would’ve killed me to unbind them from my beloved four-legged brindlefriends, knowing how they’d suffer.
 I would’ve rebelled and started a revolution, before ever doing that…with Deek the first casualty.

 SIDEBAR: The first jackets received were too small.
 My fault, because correctly measuring for a dog’s jacket is new to me…or perhaps the seller’s instructions were skewed.
 So I rectified that by making an exchange through another resident, whose dachshund slipped into them perfectly.
 So she purchased for me, on Amazon, the next largest size.
 They arrived three days later and suited Taco & Wiley to a T.